gwcbi/ResearchAnalyticsLabs/ProblemSets/PS2/PS2.md

 }
 ```

-On the “anchored variables, use the `boxcox` function from the `MASS` package to identify and **report the “optimal” lambda for each variable that needs transformation.**
+On the anchored variables, use the `boxcox` function from the `MASS` package to identify and **report the “optimal” lambda for each variable that needs transformation.**

 ### Advanced (optional, extra credit)